Skip Navigation

 Two students sat talking outside the Hub, one using an Apple Mac device.

-Our English Language degree delves into all aspects of spoken and written English.
+Our English language degree explores all aspects of spoken and written English.
 You’ll take a closer look at its forms and uses.
-We’ll present insights into how it adapts and evolves in how and what it is used for.
+We’ll present insights into how the language adapts and evolves, in how it’s used and what it’s used for.

-You’ll shape your learning with optional modules in Years 2 and 3, ranging from psycholinguistics to the language of Shakespeare.
-In your final year you’ll have the option to complete a dissertation on an area of language that interests you.
+You’ll shape your learning with optional modules in Years 2 and 3, ranging from the language of Shakespeare to forensic linguistics.
+In your final year you’ll have the option to complete a dissertation on an area of the English language and linguistics that interests you.

-During this course, you’ll master skills in listening, transcribing and language analysis.
-We’ll guide you in research projects to boost your confidence in analytics, observation and critical thinking.
+During this course, you’ll develop skills in collecting, transcribing and analysing data, and representing and interpreting results.
+We’ll guide your linguistic research projects to boost your confidence in observation, analysis and critical thinking.

 Course features